webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Never-Says-Die.md

 ---
 aliases:
-  - Never Says Die
+- "Never Says Die"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Tank-Combat
-title: Never Says Die
-collection: Foci
-kind: Compendium
 ---

 ## Never Says Die
 You never quit, can shrug off a beating, and always come back for more.